matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 kind
-  The kind of pusher to configure. 'http' makes a pusher that sends HTTP pokes. null deletes the pusher. instance_handle
+  The kind of pusher to configure. 'http' makes a pusher that sends HTTP pokes. null deletes the pusher. profile_tag
-  This is an identifier for the device which owns the pusher.
-It may be up to 32 characters long.
-It must be unique among all the pushers for a given user (therefore the device ID may not be used).
-It is advised that when an app's data is copied or restored to a different device, this ID remain the same (ie. be shared by multiple pushers for multiple devices).
-Client apps should be aware that this situation can occur and be able to rectify it (eg. by offerring to reset the instance_hanlde, optionally duplicating all push rules to new instance handle). app_id appId is a reverse-DNS style identifier for the application.
+  This is a string that determines what set of device rules will be matched when evaluating push rules for this pusher.
+It is an arbitrary string.
+Multiple devices maybe use the same profile_tag.
+It is advised that when an app's data is copied or restored to a different device, this value remain the same.
+  Client apps should offer ways to change the profile_tag, optionally copying rules from the old profile tag. app_id appId is a reverse-DNS style identifier for the application.
 It is recommended that this end with the platform, such that different platform versions get